Praia Harbor: History

 The first mention of the Praia harbour dates from 1497, when explorer Vasco da Gama anchored there on his way to India.
 There was a settlement at the bay already in 1515.
 In the 16th century the port developed into an important port of call for ships towards São Tomé and Brazil, in rivalry with the nearby older port city Ribeira Grande (now Cidade Velha).
 Between the end of the 16th century and the end of the 18th century, both Ribeira Grande and Praia suffered many pirate attacks, including those by Francis Drake (1585) and Jacques Cassard (1712).
 The harbour was mentioned as "P. Praya" in the 1747 map by Jacques-Nicolas Bellin.
 Praia gradually superseded Cidade Velha to become the most important port of Cape Verde, and became the capital of Cape Verde in 1770.

 The naval battle of Porto Praya, part of the Anglo-French War of 1778-83, took place on April 16, 1781 inside the harbor.
 The port of Praia was the first stop of Charles Darwin's voyage with in 1832.
 The old quay of São Januário was located at Praia Negra, directly under the Plateau (Praia).
 A new wooden pier was built in 1880 near the customs house, which is now the National Archives of Cape Verde Building, south of the Plateau.
 This pier was replaced with a concrete pier in the late 1920s.
 In 1881 the Farol de D. Maria Pia was built at the harbor entrance.

 In the beginning of the 1960s new port facilities were constructed on the east side of the bay, 1 km southeast of the city centre.
 In the following years it was expanded and modernized, most recently in 2014.
+Porto da Praia is a member port of the International Association of Ports and Harbors (IAPH).